-Washington, DC, August 8, 2013 – A panel of some of America’s top experts on the application of physical science concepts to biological systems will present their findings from study tours of top European and Asian labs in a workshop and webcast to be held at the National Institutes of Health on November 21, 2013.
+ARLINGTON, VA, February 20, 2014 – A panel of some of America’s top experts on brain imaging will present their findings from an international study of biomedical imaging at a workshop to be held at the National Science Foundation in Arlington, VA on May 23, 2014.

-The November 21st workshop is free, but space is limited.
-For further information and to register please visit http://www.wtec.org/aphelion.
-It will also be webcast live.
+The public may attend the workshop free, but space is limited, so that registration is required.
+The workshop will also be webcast live.
 Viewers will have the ability to submit questions for the panelists during the event.
-To register for this free webcast, please visit www.tvworldwide.com/events/NIH/131121.
-The webcast will remain available online after the event.
+For more information and to register, please visit the WTEC neural imaging page for more information.

-The World Technology Evaluation Center, Inc. is a non-profit research institute that leads the nation in conducting international technology assessments via peer review.
-WTEC has conducted more than 70 such studies since 1989 under grants from many Federal agencies.
-For more information, visit http://www.wtec.org.
+The World Technology Evaluation Center is the nation’s leading organization in conducting international technology assessments via peer review.
+WTEC has conducted over 70 such studies since 1989 under grants from a variety of Federal agencies.
+For more information, visit WTEC.

 For more information: Ms. Patricia Foland, Vice President for International Operations, WTEC, firstname.lastname@example.org, Phone: 410-691-1579.